REVIEWS

 -By Cristian Cristino, for Todalacultura.org

-“The vocal soloists (placed in the stage side balcony ) were the outstanding Laura Pisani (soprano, whose Dulcissime reaching the end of the Cour d'amours was magnificent), Martín Oro (countertenor) and Alfonso Mujica (baritone), who also deliver a great performance .”
+“The vocal soloists (positioned in the boxes) included the outstanding Laura Pisani (soprano, whose Dulcissime toward the end of the Cour d’amours was magnificent), Martín Oro (countertenor), and Alfonso Mujica (baritone), all delivering performances of exceptional quality.”

 -By Leila M. Recchi, for Música Clásica BA